SmartGecko44/Poppy-Menu/README.md

 # Install
 To install the extension just extract the zip file into ```~/.local/share/gnome-shell/extensions```, then press **Alt + F2** and type **r** (Then press enter).
 Once Gnome has finished reloading search for the program **Extensions** and enable Poppy Menu.

+# Known issues
+In the Kali version the update button isn't working